silentorb/marloth-story/books/fairytale/part3.md

 The streets were rather haphazardly thrown together, rising up and down and crisscrossing like a labyrinthian roller coaster track.
-The strangest thing about it was that the streets genuinely appeared to be moving and changing course around them, shifting from one side of a building to another, suddenly deciding to double back against themselves, or throw themselves across one of the many canals.
+The strangest thing about it was how the streets genuinely appeared to be moving and changing course around them, shifting from one side of a building to another, suddenly deciding to double back against themselves, or throw themselves across one of the many canals.
 Yet the coachman proved to be a brilliant driver, and before long they came to a magnificent structure at the edge of the main waterway.

-There were several barges making their way across the water to the Theatre, and crowds of people were scurrying along the streets and into the Theatre.
+It felt as though the entire city was converging upon the Theatre.
+Several barges were crossing the water to it, and crowds of people were scurrying along the streets and into its multiple entryways.

 As they drew nearer and Adelle saw the crowds of people, a new fear struck her.
 "I can't go to a play dressed like this!"